 In undergraduate courses of 16 weeks duration, no substantial examinations or quizzes may be given during the last week of classes preceding finals except for practical laboratory tests and make-up examinations.
 An examination or quiz is considered substantial if it covers 20% percent or more of the course content, or represents more than 20% of the final grade.
 Exceptions to this policy must be approved by the dean of the college or school.
 Additionally, as per Board of Governor's Academic Rule 2.5, instructors who administer such assessments must provide meaningful feedback to students prior to the final examination for the course.
-Back To Top (p.
-7)

 - Classification of Students (p.
 9)

 - Course Overload (p.
-9)
+10)

 - Credit Hour Definition (p.
-9)

-- Credit by Examination (p.
 10)

+- Credit by Exam and Credit for Prior Learning (p.
+11)

+- Experiential Learning (p.
+11)